typhoon51280/aws-terraform-workshops/w6/README.md

     > **Note:** *Credentials for Terraform are not required for these steps as “terraform apply” will be executed on EC2 instance which has full access to AWS.*

     2.1.
 Go to w6/workshop_part_2 directory at newly created EC2 instance and configure terraform to create ECS cluster.
-You may use vim, nano or pico command line text editors.
+You may use vim, nano or mcedit command line text editors.

     2.2.
 Apply terraform configuration:
     ```